 08.10.2025

-Sega and the International Olympic Committee reveal a long-term licensing agreement
+Sega and the International Olympic Committee have revealed a long-term licensing agreement

 Image credit: International Olympic Committee

-This collaboration will introduce a "co-branded merchandising programme" integrating Sonic the Hedgehog with the iconic Olympic rings.
+This initiative will introduce a "co-branded merchandising programme" that combines the image of Sonic the Hedgehog with the Olympic rings.

-Previously, Sega had collaborated with the IOC to create Olympic-themed games in conjunction with Nintendo, a partnership that reportedly concluded in 2020.
+Previously, Sega had partnered with the IOC and Nintendo to develop Olympic-themed video games, a collaboration that reportedly concluded in 2020.

-Lee Cocker, former executive producer of the Mario & Sonic series, mentioned that the IOC had shown interest in exploring other areas, including NFTs and esports.
+Lee Cocker, former executive producer of the Mario & Sonic Olympic games, suggested that the IOC decided to explore new collaborations, including opportunities in NFTs and esports.

 gamesindustry.biz